eProsima/Fast-DDS-docs/docs/fastddsgen/pubsub_app/includes/sum_and_next_steps.rst

 Summary
 ^^^^^^^

-In this tutorial you have built a publisher and a subscriber DDS application using Fast DDS-Gen.
+In this tutorial you have built a publisher and a subscriber DDS application using *Fast DDS-Gen*.
 You have also learned how to generate IDL files that contain the description of the Topic data type.

 Next steps